alexbfree/thesis/src/chapter-1.md

 ### Pilot Study{#1.3.1}

 My Doctoral Training programme at Open Lab began with a Masters in Research in Digital Civics.
 For my MRes project[^1], I conducted a pilot study, interviewing and exploring issues around data with families who had experience of social care services.
-During the first months of this PhD, I conducted new analysis of the data collected, resulting in the synthesis into a full first-author paper published and [presented at](https://chi2018.acm.org/attending/proceedings/) CHI 2018:
+During the first months of this PhD, I conducted new analysis of perviously collected data, resulting in the synthesis into a full first-author paper published and [presented at](https://chi2018.acm.org/attending/proceedings/) CHI 2018:

 - _[Understanding the Family Perspective on the Storage Sharing and Handling of Family Civic Data](https://dl.acm.org/doi/10.1145/3173574.3173710)_ [@bowyer2018family]